 How Ayurveda and Yoga are bonded together

 No one can say with any real certainty who exactly invented yoga and who created the Ayurveda system of medicine.
 Nevertheless, what we do know today is the fact that these two are probably the most popular naturalistic healing and physical conditioning system.
 Both the therapies evolved alongside one another in the Indian subcontinent though not many people realize just how closely the two systems are bonded.
+These two therapies are provided in India at many wellness centers.
+People visit on their own or visit via medical tourism facilitator companies.

 What does Ayurveda do?